 As of 2026, the minimum monthly income for the Spain Digital Nomad Visa is €2,849.00.

 This figure represents 200% of Spain’s SMI (Salario Mínimo Interprofesional, the national minimum wage).
-The DNV is deliberately tied to the SMI rather than a fixed number, which means it adjusts each time the government updates the minimum wage.
+Spain links the DNV threshold to the SMI rather than to a fixed amount, so the required income changes whenever the government updates the national minimum wage.

 Why did the threshold change from 2025?